Guide For Authors

 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that telephone (with country and area code) are provided in addition to the e-mail address.

 A concise and factual abstract is required.
 About 200 words in total are recommended.
-The abstract should state briefly 1) the purpose of the research, 2) research design and methodology, 3) the principal results, and 4) major conclusions.
+Please rewrite abstract to reach about 200 words in total for this purpose.
+The abstract should state briefly 1) the purpose of the research, 2) research design and methodology, 3) the principal results, and 4) major conclusions in an unstructured manner.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.